golang/go/gopls/doc/settings.md

 Default: `false`.
 ### **expandWorkspaceToModule** *bool*
-expandWorkspaceToModule instructs `gopls` to expand the scope of the workspace to include the modules containing the workspace folders.
-Set this to false to avoid loading your entire module.
-This is particularly useful for those working in a monorepo.
+expandWorkspaceToModule instructs `gopls` to adjust the scope of the workspace to find the best available module root. `gopls` first looks for a go.mod file in any parent directory of the workspace folder, expanding the scope to that directory if it exists.
+If no viable parent directory is found, gopls will check if there is exactly one child directory containing a go.mod file, narrowing the scope to that directory if it exists.

 Default: `true`.